upcmd/updocs-content/logs/c0081_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "readFile",
-          "desc": "read content of a file and register it to a var", "cmd": {
+          "cmd": {
+            "filename": "myschool.txt",
             "dir": "/tmp",
-            "reg": "my_school",
+            "reg": "my_school"
-            "filename": "myschool.txt"
-          }
           },
+          "name": "readFile",
+          "desc": "read content of a file and register it to a var" },
         {
           "name": "print",